Alveo/alveo-static-site/_posts/2012-12-13-first-hcsvlab-workshop-at-sst2012.md

 listening to papers that have been written with the help of the HCSvLab.

 [![Creative Commons License](http://i.creativecommons.org/l/by/3.0/88x31.png)](http://creativecommons.org/licenses/by/3.0/deed.en_US)
-<span property="dct:title" xmlns:dct="http://purl.org/dc/terms/">First HCSvLab Workshop at SST2012</span> by <span property="cc:attributionName" xmlns:cc="http://creativecommons.org/ns#">Steve Cassidy</span> is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_US).
+First HCSvLab Workshop at SST2012 by Steve Cassidy is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_US).